RafeHatfield/yarl/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**Yarl - Catacombs of Yarl** is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+This means you're free to:
+- ✅ Use, study, and modify the code
+- ✅ Distribute copies and modifications
+- ✅ Use it for any purpose, including commercial

+**BUT** any derivative works must also be open-sourced under GPL-3.0.

+**Copyright © 2024-2025 Rafe Hatfield**

+For commercial licensing inquiries or questions about alternative licensing, please open an issue on GitHub.

+See the [LICENSE](LICENSE) file for complete terms.

 ## 🙏 Acknowledgments